HNSDNS/docs/docs/nameservers/index.md

 * Full IPv6, DNSSEC and DANE/TLSA support.

-You can point your domain to HNSDNS's nameserver using the following IP addresses:
+You can point your domain to HNSDNS's nameservers using the following IP addresses:

 === "IPv4/GLUE4"